 Included in the recruitment process will be a local and national police check as well as a mandatory police background check from the last year of employment in every country worked.

-It is school policy to actively seek confidential references for all new employees.
+It is STEAM policy to actively seek confidential references for all new employees.